1. Terms used in this Contract of Carriage

 (d) you require medical or other special assistance; in order to comply with any applicable Laws, regulations, or orders of any state or country to be flown from, into or over.
 We are not liable for any Loss which you incur as a result; or

-(e) You do not have, or do not appear to have, valid travel documents for your country of origin or destination, or you destroy your travel documents en-route; or
+(e) You do not have, or do not appear to have, valid travel documents for your country of origin or destination including evidence of COVID-19 vaccination status and COVID-19 test results if required for travel, or you destroy your travel documents en-route; or

 (f) You have failed to comply with our reasonable directions (including the directions of our staff and flight crew); or

 (g) You have not paid the Fare or any applicable taxes or charges, your Ticket has been reported lost or stolen (if applicable), has been dealt with by you in a way which contravenes these Conditions (eg transferred) or has otherwise been acquired unlawfully; or

 (h) You are, or are suspected to be, unlawfully in possession of drugs, or in possession of illicit drugs; or

 (i) You have tampered in any way with the aircraft or ground equipment, made a threat, or in any way put the safety of the aircraft in danger; or

 (j) If we reasonably believe that you may pose a threat to the safety or security of the aircraft, other passengers or our employees; or

 (k) You have done any of the things listed in paragraphs 14.2 on a previous flight (whether that flight was operated by Virgin Australia or another carrier) and we have reason to believe that you may do the same thing again.

 14.3 If you are refused carriage due to your conduct – International Long Haul only